hamidgasmi/training.computerscience.cloud.aws/README.md

 ---

-## Application Integration: Elastic Transcder
+## Application Integration - Elastic Transcder

 - Media and Services - Elastic Transcoder:
 	- It is a media transcoder in the cloud